AmadeoNoelsPXL/aquaponics/Documentation/L&A/AmadeoNoelsDocumentation.md

 ***9/11/2022***
 <p>

 Today I got to work on the basics of Node-Red.
 I started by sending simple messages to a debug.
 Later, I created several lines that depending on the wildcard were either going to display the message or not.
+Finally, I went to work on creating my own dashboard, simulating a kind of air conditioner.
+Depending on the temperature, it would either switch on or not.

 [9/11/2022](https://github.com/AmadeoNoelsPXL/aquaponics/blob/IoT-Documentation-Branch/Documentation/L%26A/L%26A_Documentation.md/#9112022)
 </p>